oracle/rwloadsim/docs/SAMPLEOLTP.md

 ## Overview of the sample OLTP workload
-Your distrijbution of the RWP*Load simulator includes a sample OLTP workload that is vaguely similar to swingbench.
+Your distribution of the RWP*Load simulator includes a sample OLTP workload that is vaguely similar to swingbench.
 The complete documentation on how to prepare and run it is found in the workloads directory after installation; the description here discusses some of the